Specy/s68k/CONTEXT.md

 The insertion of a File's bytes, untouched, at the current address, as if written with `dc.b`.

 **Include chain**:
 The sequence of `include` lines that led to a given line, from the Entry file down.
-Every Diagnostic in an included File carries it.
+Every Diagnostic in an included File carries it, and so does every instruction assembled from one.

+**Assembled sequence**:
+The lines the Assembler assembles, in order: the Entry file's, with every `include` line followed by the lines of the File it names, recursively.
+It is what a textual Include means, written down.

+**Position**:
+An index into the Assembled sequence, which is what "above" and "below" mean in a Project of several Files: a Variable sees the latest definition above it by Position, and a Register list has to be defined above the `movem` that reads it by Position.
+A line index alone cannot say it, since a File may be included twice.

 ### Symbols and expressions